 - Tommy Atkin: Your most popular mango.
 It’s red/green/yellow and has a mild sweet flavor.
 It’s also pretty fibrous, which accounts for its firmness.

 - Ataulfo: These guys are small, yellow, and sweeeet.
-They have a more smooth texture due to a lack of fibers, and they have an almost creamy taste.
+They have a more smooth texture due to a lack of fibers, and have an almost creamy mouthfeel.

 Store mangoes at room temperature until they are soft, then move them to the refrigerator.
 You can also store them frozen, either whole or precut.
 Frozen mango is better for use as a puree or in smoothies.